kellybyron2222-dev/Space/PythonRefresh-freeCodeCamp.md

       - example, def byrons_function(message passed, key) where key is an encoder to shift the letters
       - Vigenère cipher is where the offset for each letter is determined by another text, called the key
    - '#' is used to write comments in the code.
 Comments are very helpful in understanding what your code does / good pratice to use for reference.
 Anything entered after a # wont be executed in Python
    - a ValueError is a built-in exception that is raised when an agrument with the right type but wrong value type is passed to a function
+   - index is used to find a value, and will throw a ValueError code. written as variable.index(VALUE)
+   - A return statement is used to return a defined value. example, define a function, that reutns a string (def foo(): return 'spam')
+   -